 - Always balance buckets, tubes and rotors properly before centrifugation.

-High speed/ultra centrifuges pose additional hazards.
-Precautions should be taken to filter the exhaust air from vacuum lines to avoid metal fatigue resulting in disintegration of rotors and to use proper cleaning techniques and centrifuge components.
+High-speed/ultra centrifuges pose additional hazards.
+Precautions should be taken to filter the exhaust air from vacuum lines to avoid metal fatigue disintegrating rotors and to use proper cleaning techniques and centrifuge components.

 6. Personal Protective Equipment (PPE)